cassianasoares/Android-Retrofit-ROOM-TBR-App/README.md

 # Features

 - Query Google Books Api to find books
-- Query, Insert, Update and Delete books
+- Query, Insert, Update and Delete books in the SQLite
 - Rate and Favorite book
 - Categorize between: reading, already read and want to read